-\Physical Education II - 1.0 credit per semester
+Physical Education II - 0.5 credits per semester (1.0 credit per year)

 This class is intended to help students develop good methods for maintaining strength and good physical conditioning.

 Adapted Physical Education

 It is the responsibility of parents/guardians to notify the school of any physical and medical considerations that would affect their child's physical ability to participate in recreational or physical activity.
 We will do our best to accommodate such needs while continuing to offer a quality physical education program.